tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Every 100 rounds, a _voting round_ takes places.
 On voting rounds, _all_ players should vote for _another_ player.
 We will describe the game in details in [][gamerules]

-Although it may seem like a simple game, players behaviour can largely vary between each other, which makes ensuring that everything goes as it should not completely trivial.
+Although it may seem like a simple game, it poses interesting challenges in terms of security because players will almost certainly try to cheat in order to win the game and maximize their profit.

 ## Objective